I am going to go out on a limb here and say something that might just baffle a lot of folks. Are you ready? Drumroll please...

 Becoming a musician and being a musician requires more concentration, precision, and skill over a longer period of time than doing just about anything else.

 Repeat that a couple of times to yourself and really think about it because this is important to understand if we want folks to keep on studying music.
 I've been developing this thought over the course of many months through my work with some of the young musicians I accompany.
 There is one in particular, who has spent much of the year on a bit of a plateau which has raised some concern among those who support her.
 The frustration grew so intense that her parents asked me the dreaded question, "Do you really think she should keep on playing music?
-Should we really be supporting this?"
+Should we continue supporting and encouraging her down this path?"
 Now it's important for you to understand that this musician's parents are wonderfully supportive people so this wasn't just an unsympathetic reaction.
-I partially understood their frustration on many different levels and was a bit frustrated myself because as her accompanist and coach, I was feeling the plateau as well.
-In the sometimes-painful months that followed, I had many discussions...with the musician herself, her mother, my husband (a great sounding-board!), a dear friend of mind that taught chemistry at Virginia Tech for many, many years...after it all, I was convinced of two things:
+I understood their frustration on many different levels and was a bit frustrated myself because as her accompanist and coach, I was feeling the plateau as well.
+In the sometimes-painful months that followed I had many discussions...with the musician herself, her mother, my husband (a great sounding-board!), a dear friend of mind that taught chemistry at Virginia Tech for many, many years...after it all, I was convinced of two things:

 - we couldn't give up - this young girl loves music too much and works too hard to take it away from her.